arancepete243/arcgis-enterprise-sdk-resources/Samples/custom-data-feeds/mongodb-pt-read-only-points/providers/mongodb-provider/README.md

 3. Click **Create.**

+Alternatively, you can create the feature service in ArcGIS Server Manager or in the Portal for ArcGIS Home Application.
+Use the service parameter values listed above when configuring the service.

 _Keep in mind that the provider code we used above assumes a database named **sample-data** and a collection named **fires**.
 If you used different names in your MongoDB instance, update the values of_ `dataBaseName` _and_